Total evacuated expatriate staff from Yemen sites

 Sources told Reuters on Sunday that exports of liquefied natural gas (LNG) from the 6.7 million-tonnes-a-year Yemen LNG plant operated by Total were running as normal.

-The plant in Balhaf lies about 400 kilometres east along the coast from Aden.
+The plant in Balhaf lies about 400 kilometers east along the coast from Aden.

 (Reporting by Michel Rose; editing by Sybille de La Hamaide)